tabulify/tabulify/tower/doc/schema-flyway.md

 not allow an access by array name.
 See [identifier](identifier.md) for more information

-### Don't use SQL Upsert

-We don't use SQL `upsert` because they will increase the sequence and create gap. ie an insert is performed and rolled-back if the record already exists, eating a number in the sequence.

 ### Count column naming

 Count column are natural column.
 We use therefore `failure_count` and not `count_failure`

+### Renaming

+When renaming, you should:
+* create the ALTER statement in the flyway migration script
+* change the correspondent `JdbcTableCols` enum.

+We use a mix of:
+* typed SQL with the `JdbcQuery` and `JdbcTableCols` for simple/single query
+* and of dynamic SQL with `Sql file` for more complicated stuff

+A column may therefore not be renamed in `SQL file`

+If you don't feel safe:
+  * don't
+  * or you may create a view with an alias for the `data analytics guys`.
+  * or you may create new column?

+### Don't use SQL Upsert

+We don't use SQL `upsert` because they will increase the sequence and create gap. ie in the upsert, an insert is performed and rolled-back if the record already exists, eating a number in the sequence.

 ### Identifier